 Operating Reserve – Fund Balance committed to covering operational costs during the “dry period” between the receipt of property taxes in April and the receipt of property taxes in December, when expenditures typically far outpace revenues.
 The amount will be equal to 50% of General Fund operating revenues (excluding grant and other one-time revenues, for the current fiscal year) and will be maintained in the General Operating Fund and reported at year-end as Assigned Fund Balance.

 Contingency Reserve - Fund Balance committed to provide a source of funds to mitigate the impact on the General Operating Fund of a prolonged economic downturn or to fund an unanticipated major expenditure and can only be used pursuant to a resolution of the Board of the Directors.
-The Contingency Reserve shall only be used in the event the District experiences a 10% reduction in general fund property tax revenue (Fund ______________ Accounts ____________) compared to the prior Fiscal Year or in the event of a declared emergency as defined by California Fire Protection District Law (Health & Safety Code §13901).
+The Contingency Reserve shall only be used in the event the District experiences a 10% reduction in general fund property tax revenue (Fund ______________ Accounts ____________) compared to the prior Fiscal Year or in the event of a declared emergency as defined by California Fire Protection District Law (Health & Safety Code Section 13901).
 The amount will be equal to 20% of General Operating Fund operating expenditures (excluding capital contributions and debt service expenditures, if any) for the current fiscal year and will be maintained in the General Operating Fund and reported at year-end as Committed Fund Balance.

 The Fire Chief is designated to determine and define the amounts of those components of fund balance that are classified as "Assigned Fund Balance".
 The District will report the following amounts as Assigned Fund Balance: